henrikhorluck/tdt4140-washlists/README.md

 ## Running the backend

-Following are the instructions for installing the dependencies and running the backend.
+The following are the instructions for installing the dependencies and running the backend.
-The instructions are for a linux based operating system, but should be similar for other operating systems.
+The instructions are for a Linux based operating system, but should be similar for other operating systems.

-### Prerequisits
+### Prerequisites

 Django is written in Python, you can use any 3.8.* version of python.
 You can download it from Python's [website](https://www.python.org/downloads/).